-Randell, a Democrat, was the representative for Texas's 4th congressional district from 1907 to 1913.
+Randell was the representative for Texas’s 4th congressional district and was a Democrat.
+He served from 1907 to 1913.

 From Dec 1901 to Mar 1913, Randell missed 367 of 1,179 roll call votes, which is 31.1%.
 This is on par with the median of 28.1% among the lifetime records of representatives serving in Mar 1913.
 The chart below reports missed votes over time.